nickv2002/Imperial-Assault-Skirmish-Map-Project/ReadMe.md

 *To use these maps you must own the indicated Fantasy Flight Games product.*

-### Background & Colophon

-Project was started by Ibsh and popularized on [this FFG Thread](https://community.fantasyflightgames.com/topic/186906-pre-assembled-skirmish-maps/).
-After Ibsh stepped away, he kindly passed the source files on Nick (nickv2002 on the forums and one of the hosts of the [New Orders podcast](https://neworders.xyz/)).
-Nick worked with Stephan at [Boardwars.eu](http://boardwars.eu/) to integrate with their [Imperial Assault Image DB](http://cards.boardwars.eu/).

-In addition to making high resolution maps, much care has gone into cleaning up these map images.
-The seams between tiles have been removed, but you’ll also find altered wording for clearer mission rules and some other subtle tweaks that we think improves the maps.

 ### Printing
 These maps are created at 300 DPI so they can be easily printed at full size to make functional playmats.
 ![playmat photo](web_images/map-sample.jpg)

-* [All currently available maps](https://github.com/nickv2002/Imperial-Assault-Skirmish-Map-Project/tree/master/Combined_IA_Map_Sheets/All2PlayerMaps) or [the current tournament maps](https://github.com/nickv2002/Imperial-Assault-Skirmish-Map-Project/tree/master/Combined_IA_Map_Sheets/TournamenRotationISBAnchorheadJabba) are the most popular printouts.
+* **The most popular printouts:** [All currently available maps](https://github.com/nickv2002/Imperial-Assault-Skirmish-Map-Project/tree/master/Combined_IA_Map_Sheets/All2PlayerMaps) or [the current tournament maps](https://github.com/nickv2002/Imperial-Assault-Skirmish-Map-Project/tree/master/Combined_IA_Map_Sheets/TournamenRotationISBAnchorheadJabba).
 * There is also a [printable map set for each wave](https://github.com/nickv2002/Imperial-Assault-Skirmish-Map-Project/tree/master/Combined_IA_Map_Sheets).
 * Recommended shop & product: [PixArtPrinting PVC Banners](https://www.pixartprinting.com/signage/banners-mesh/pvc-banner/)
 * PixArtPrinting *does* print 300 DPI JPGs (created with this script), even though their website asks for PDFs.
 * The JPG files are very large so some people have trouble seeing them on their computer.
 Give them some time if you have an older computer.

+### Background & Colophon

+This project was started by Ibsh and popularized on [this FFG Thread](https://community.fantasyflightgames.com/topic/186906-pre-assembled-skirmish-maps/).
+After Ibsh stepped away, he kindly passed the source files on Nick (nickv2002 on the forums and one of the hosts of the [New Orders podcast](https://neworders.xyz/)).
+Nick worked with Stephan at [Boardwars.eu](http://boardwars.eu/) to integrate with their [Imperial Assault Image DB](http://cards.boardwars.eu/).

+In addition to making high resolution maps, much care has gone into cleaning up these map images.
+The seams between tiles have been removed, but you’ll also find altered wording for clearer mission rules and some other subtle tweaks that we think improves the maps.
 ### Frequently Asked Questions
 * **What about the other maps from the Jabba’s Realm Wave?** We’re working on these but the new tiles led to extra work and the handoff from Ibsh to Nick has slowed this down.
 If you're good with image-editing please get in touch!
 * **What about the 4-Player maps?** We’re working on this but they’re a lower priority.